r-dube/pickingflowers/india.md

 While the Himalayan border had been largely quite for several decades, China's expansionism in the area led to several clashes between the Indian and Chinese army starting 2017 and leading into 2021.
 Some of these clashes involved loss of life.
-In one incident, 20 Indian soldiers died in a Chinese ambush in the Ladakh region of India \[3\], \[6\].
+In one incident in June 2020, 20 Indian soldiers died in a Chinese ambush in the Ladakh region of India \[3\], \[6\].

-The Himalayan clashes changed Indian public opinion on China and forced the Indian government to re-evaluate its relationship with the Chinese government and Chinese companies.
+The Himalayan clashes forced the Indian government to re-evaluate its relationship with the Chinese government and Chinese companies.
 In 2020, the Indian banned 59 Chinese mobile applications from operating in India.
 The list included TikTok and WeChat.
 The general idea of the ban was to prevent Chinese propaganda from spreading in India.
-The ban also served to signal India's intention to take a harder line on its Chinese policies.
+The ban also served to signal India's intention to take a harder line on its Chinese policies \[3\].

 ## Post-COVID public opinion of China
+Some of China's border intrusions in the Himalayas seem to have been timed to take advantage of the spread of COVID-19 in India.
+That is, the infilitration was initiated at a time when the Indian government was attempting to contain the spread of COVID-19.

+Separately, public opinion on China shifted in India as people realized that China had suppressed information on COVID-19 when the pandemic was in its early phases \[7\], \[8\].
+As a result, the vast majority of the Indian population agreed with the ban on Chinese mobile applications and contracts to Chinese companies operating in India \[9\].

 ## Soft ban